evanx/mpush-redis/README.md

 Incidently, a "subscriber" could be comprised of redundant microservices consuming the same subscription list.
 Such a system offers resilience and scalability.
 Clearly the service must be "stateless" in this case, e.g. where its state is externalized (and shared) using Redis.

+### Status

+ALPHA

+This service will be tested in production in the coming weeks, with a view to a 1.0-RC

 ### Implementation